Official websites use .mil

 Secure .mil websites use HTTPS

-U.S. Marines with Marine Air Control Squadron (MACS) 4 Detachment Bravo, Marine Air Traffic Control Mobile Team (MMT), run to the next 500-foot marker of an expeditionary runway during aircraft landing zone training at Marine Corps Air Station Iwakuni, Japan, Dec.
+U.S. Marine Corps Staff Sgt.
+George Price, an Marine Air Traffic Control Mobile Team (MMT) instructor with Marine Air Control Squadron (MACS) 4 Detachment Bravo, directs a KC-130J Hercules with Marine Aerial Refueler Transport Squadron (VMGR) 152 during a landing as part of aircraft landing zone training at Marine Corps Air Station Iwakuni, Japan, Dec.
 21, 2016.
 The training allows the Marines to gain experience, practice constructing an expeditionary airfield, and complete training and readiness requirements.
-An MMT team comprises of a base, pace, chase, reference, navigation aid and communication technician who establish a runway in remote locations during combat scenarios, medical evacuations or for humanitarian aid.
+The MMT Marines conduct this training every three to six months to refine the Marines’ skills, keeping them ready for expeditionary operations while in a garrison environment.
 (U.S. Marine Corps photo by Cpl.
-Aaron Henson) - U.S. Marines with Marine Air Control Squadron (MACS) 4 Detachment Bravo, Marine Air Traffic Control Mobile Team (MMT), run to the next 500-foot marker of an expeditionary runway during aircraft landing zone training at Marine Corps Air Station Iwakuni, Japan, Dec.
+Aaron Henson) - U.S. Marine Corps Staff Sgt.
+George Price, an Marine Air Traffic Control Mobile Team (MMT) instructor with Marine Air Control Squadron (MACS) 4 Detachment Bravo, directs a KC-130J Hercules with Marine Aerial Refueler Transport Squadron (VMGR) 152 during a landing as part of aircraft landing zone training at Marine Corps Air Station Iwakuni, Japan, Dec.
 21, 2016.
 The training allows the Marines to gain experience, practice constructing an expeditionary airfield, and complete training and readiness requirements.
-An MMT team comprises of a base, pace, chase, reference, navigation aid and communication technician who establish a runway in remote locations during combat scenarios, medical evacuations or for humanitarian aid.
+The MMT Marines conduct this training every three to six months to refine the Marines’ skills, keeping them ready for expeditionary operations while in a garrison environment.
 (U.S. Marine Corps photo by Cpl.
 Aaron Henson)

 Event participants gather around a static display during the 40th Friendship Day Air Show at Marine Corps Air Station Iwakuni, Japan, May 5, 2016.
 Since 1973, MCAS Iwakuni has conducted a single-day air show and open house specifically designed to foster positive relationships between the air station and its Japanese hosts, and the event traditionally draws more than 200,000 visitors and participants.
 This year is the 40th Friendship Day, offering a culturally-enriching experience that displays the mutual support between the U.S. and Japan.
 This annual event showcases a variety of static displays, aviation performances and demonstrations, and offers food and entertainment for guests of the largest single-day event in Iwakuni.
 (U.S. Marine Corps photo by Gunnery Sgt.
 Ricardo Morales) - Event participants gather around a static display during the 40th Friendship Day Air Show at Marine Corps Air Station Iwakuni, Japan, May 5, 2016.
 Since 1973, MCAS Iwakuni has conducted a single-day air show and open house specifically designed to foster positive relationships between the air station and its Japanese hosts, and the event traditionally draws more than 200,000 visitors and participants.
 This year is the 40th Friendship Day, offering a culturally-enriching experience that displays the mutual support between the U.S. and Japan.
 This annual event showcases a variety of static displays, aviation performances and demonstrations, and offers food and entertainment for guests of the largest single-day event in Iwakuni.
 (U.S. Marine Corps photo by Gunnery Sgt.
 Ricardo Morales)